The profile of the Higgs boson -- status and prospects: Higgs boson properties

 \subsubsection{Mass}

 The Higgs-boson mass was the only remaining unknown parameter in the SM prior to the discovery.
 The LHC collaborations have chosen a model-independent approach to measure the Higgs boson mass based on fitting the spectra of the reconstructed invariant masses of the \hgg\ and \hzzssfourl\ decay modes.
 In these two channels the Higgs boson shows up as a narrow mass peak with a typical experimental resolution of 1.6 to 2~GeV over a smooth background.
-The results on the Higgs-boson mass depend on the precise calibrations of the energy scale of the electromagnetic calorimeter and on the muon momentum scale.
+The results on the Higgs boson mass depend on the precise calibrations of the energy scale of the electromagnetic calorimeter and on the muon momentum scale.
 In the \hgg\ channel, the mass measurement requires good control of the energy scale and resolution of photons, which are coupled to the electron calibration.

 An overview of different Run-1 and Run-2 measurements as well as the result of the combination by the CMS experiment \cite{CMS:2020xrn} is shown in Fig.~{\ref{fig:Higgs_mass}} (left).
-The results of the ATLAS measurements \cite{ATLAS:2022net} in the four-lepton channel are displayed in the right part of Fig.~{\ref{fig:Higgs_mass}}.
+The results of the ATLAS measurements \cite{ATLAS:2023oaq} are displayed in the right part of Fig.~{\ref{fig:Higgs_mass}}.
+The combined Run-1 and Run-2 result from the ATLAS experiments includes already the full Run-2 dataset for both the \hzzssfourl\ \cite{ATLAS:2022net} and \hgg\ \cite{ATLAS:2023owm} decay modes.
+It yields a Higgs boson mass of 125.11 $\pm$ 0.11 GeV, which corresponds to a precision of 0.09\% on this fundamental parameter of the SM.

-Based on the present data an impressive precision at the level of 0.1\% has already been achieved.
 The precision in the four-lepton channel is still dominated by the statistical uncertainty, which implies that on the longer term this channel will become the dominant one to obtain the final precision.